xpmethod/xpmethod.github.io/_posts/events/2017-08-30-IndoGhuria.md

 - events
 ---
 ## Funding & Support
-* Lenfest Junior Faculty Grant
+* Lenfest Junior Faculty Development Grant, Faculty of Arts & Sciences
-* South Asia Institute and Dean of Social Sciences
+* South Asia Institute and the Dean of Social Sciences
 * Heyman Center for the Humanities
+* Department of History

 ## Schedule
 * August 30: Presentation of papers